yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 # DDS Function Generator with AD9833 module #

-While doing some work on Audio Amplifiers and Light Organs in 2016 I needed a simple (and not neccessarily absolutely precise) **Function Generator** to generate sinus signals in the frequency range of 10Hz...30kHz and voltage levels of about 0.7...1Vrms.
+While doing some work on Audio Amplifiers and Light Organs in 2016 I needed a simple (and not necessarily absolutely precise) **Function Generator** to generate sinus signals in the frequency range of 10Hz...30kHz and voltage levels of about 0.7...1Vrms.
 All devices I needed to test had input impedances in the range of ~2kOhm...20kOhm.

 Unfortunately I didn't call a function generator my own.
 So in order to have some additional fun, putting together one by myself instead of buying one on the internet was the only option.
 I ended up with a device able to generate output signals with the following specifications: